steob92/esoreflex-docker/README.md

             image: username/imagename:version
 ```

 Where `username/imagename:version` corresponds to the Docker Hub username, the imagename, and the image version.
-For example, to use the `obriens` Docker Hub image `eso_reflex` with the `latest` version, use:
+For example, to use the `obriens` Docker Hub image `eso_reflex` with the `latest` version (see [here](https://hub.docker.com/repository/docker/obriens/eso_reflex/general)), use:
 ```
         build:
             # Local build